-There are lots of anti-virus software that can be found online or from shops.
-Make sure that when you purchase one, it can guarantee you a 100% full security or it is a reputable anti-virus software.
+There are lots of anti-virus software that can be found online or in shops.
+Make sure that when you purchase one, it can guarantee you 100% full security or it is reputable anti-virus software.
 Read reviews about the product to know what you’re getting.
-This is a very simple tip, yet it can help your computer system safe and it starts from here.
+This is a very simple tip, yet it can help your computer system be safe and it starts from here.
 Put up a firewall also, as these two are the first line of defense to your computer system.
 Don’t forget to ensure that the anti-virus software is installed on all computers within your computer network.

 Keep all systems updated.

 Being updated to the latest version of your anti-virus software is key.
 Keep it updated even if you have to pay for it.
 It’s worth the expense because if you keep on running the outdated version, chances are you won’t even know that your system is already infected, or the software doesn’t have the right solution for the threat or damage.
-Then this will totally lead you to spending even more money just to recover everything.
+Then this will totally lead you to spend even more money just to recover everything.
 As a business owner, you don’t want that on your plate.
 Also, anti-virus software functions at its maximum when it is up-to-date.

 Use pop-up blockers when online.

 Pop-up ads have been very common for us and once you click it, it’s either more and more pop-ups would sprout on your screen or a prize for something you didn’t do is offered.
-When you’re completely immersed deeply in the internet or working online then all of a sudden, these ads would disrupt your work continuity, it’s a pain in the neck and very frustrating.
+When you’re completely immersed deeply on the internet or working online then all of a sudden, these ads would disrupt your work continuity, it’s a pain in the neck and very frustrating.
 On top of all that, pop-ups can unleash a nasty computer virus on your whole computer system or network.
 The solution?
 A handy pop-up blocker can stop these cyber-security attacks while you’re working online.
 You will notice a pop-up is blocked right away on the address bar of your browser, showing a browser icon with a red X mark.